 Kick off meeting

-Though we did not conduct a kickoff meeting, we--in its place--filled out a worksheet of what would be covered in a kickoff meeting.
-The questions allowed our team to define the problem we would be addressing through SynchyLink, and hypothesize who(persona) we believed would need our app.
-Also here, instead of having a stakeholder meeting, our team was able to think from the perspective of a stakeholder.
+As a team we discussed questions that would define the problem we would be addressing through SynchyLink, and hypothesize who (persona) we believed would need our app.
+Our team was able to think from the perspective of a stakeholder.
 We had to be realistic about if an app like SynchyLink would be plausible.
 Through this part of the template, we had decided as a way to make money for SynchyLink, the app could advertise paid events and allow organizations to advertise as well.

 Literature Review